This material is compliant with the objectives of the following documents:

 ETOPS, maintenance and dispatch requirements;

-All Weather Operations, Category 2/3 operations and minimum equipment requirements.
+All Weather Operations, Category 2/3 operations

 This course is aimed at Components, Engines and APU Certifying Staff, Quality Managers, Line & Training Managers, other stakeholders and persons wishing to understand the Principles of Aviation Human Factors Exposure.